Haitao-Lee/auto_zygomatic_implantation/README.md

 # Config
-**The project can be reproduced on window 11 with the following command:**
+**The project can be reproduced on window 11 with the following commands:**

 -- git clone  https://github.com/Haitao-Lee/auto_zygomatic_implantation.git